 The menstrual cycle is a natural process in women that involves hormonal changes and the shedding of the uterine lining, resulting in a menstrual period.
 During this time, many women might wonder whether they can safely engage in various forms of physical activity, such as snorkeling.
 In general, performing physical activities during one’s period poses no significant risks, and many women continue with their usual routines.

-However, it is essential to consider personal preferences, comfort levels, and menstruation management techniques when engaging in water-based physical activities.
+But it’s important to think about what you like, how you feel, and how you handle your period when you’re doing activities in the water.
 It is also crucial to listen to your body and understand which activities work well for you during this time.

 Snorkeling During Period: Myths and Realities